Jonagold apples have tender skin. The skin has a yellow background with red blush or stripes.

 Inside, these large apples have crisp, juicy, yellow-coloured flesh.
 The taste is tart and sweet.

 The tree is able to grow where there are hard winters.
-It is grown in North America, New Zealand, Australia and somewhat in the UK.
+It is cultivated in North America, New Zealand, Australia and somewhat in the UK.

 Good as a fresh-eating apple or for cooking.